-Provide youth work support to help young people believe in themselves, make positive life choices and gain the skills they need to 'live, learn, work and achieve'.
+Provide positive role models and youth work support to help young people believe in themselves, make positive life choices and gain the skills they need to 'live, learn, work and achieve'.

 Work in partnership with a network of public and voluntary sector organisations enabling the multiplier effects of joint working and resources to have greater impact, with each organisation strengthening each other's work.